Skip to main content

 What’s New in Vaginal Cancer Research?

-Because vaginal cancer is rare, it's has been hard to study it well.
+Because vaginal cancer is rare, it's has been hard to study.
 Most experts agree that treatment in a clinical trial should be considered for any type or stage of vaginal cancer.
 This way women can get the best treatment available now and may also get the treatments that are thought to be even better.
 Many of the new and promising treatments discussed here are only available in clinical trials.

 Radiation therapy